Hebrews 2 – Jesus, Our Elder Brother

 b.
 Proved steadfast: The Mosaic Law was steadfast and strict (every transgression and disobedience received a just reward).
 It demanded to be taken seriously.

 c.
 How shall we escape: If we must take the word which came by angels seriously, then we must take the word that came by the Son of God even more seriously.
 The Son is proven to be greater than the angels, so His message should be regarded as greater.

 i.
 A greater word brought by a greater Person having greater promises will bring a greater condemnation if it is neglected.

 d.
-If we neglect so great a salvation: The word ancient Greek word translated neglect is amelesantes, also used in Matthew 22:5 (they made light of it).
-This refers to those who disregarded the invitation to the marriage supper.
-It means to have the opportunity but to ignore or disregard the opportunity.
+If we neglect so great a salvation: The ancient Greek word translated neglect is amelesantes, also used in Matthew 22:5 of those who disregarded the invitation to the marriage supper (they made light of it).
+It means to have the opportunity, but to ignore or to disregard the opportunity.

 i.
-This is a word to believers, not to the unsaved.
+This was a word to believers, not to those outside the faith.
 The danger described isn’t rejecting salvation (though the principle certainly applies there also), but the danger is neglecting salvation.

 ii.
 Remember that Hebrews was written not primarily as an evangelistic tract, but as an encouragement and warning to discouraged Christians.
 It was written to those who neglected an abiding walk with Jesus.